MotherNature/theladders-object-calisthenics/interactions.md

 # Completed

++ Jobseekers, when displayed, should be displayed by their name.
++ Employers, when displayed, should be displayed by their name.
 + Jobseekers should be able to see a listing of the jobs for which they have applied.
 + Jobs, when displayed, should be displayed with a title and the name of the employer who posted it.
 + Employers can post jobs.